tiprankstipranks

 International Operations - Risk 1

-Our International Operations Subject Us to Risks Including Foreign Currency Fluctuations, Regulations and Other Risks.
+Our International Operations Subject Us to Risks Related to Foreign Currencies Fluctuations and Other Risks.

 We earn revenue, pay expenses, own assets, and incur liabilities in countries using currencies other than the U.S. dollar including the Canadian dollar, the Mexican peso, and the Euro.
 Our Consolidated Financial Statements are presented in U.S. dollars and we translate revenue, income, expenses, assets, and liabilities into U.S. dollars at exchange rates in effect during or at the end of each reporting period.
 Therefore, increases or decreases in the value of the U.S. dollar relative to other currencies may affect our net operating revenues, operating income and the value of balance sheet items denominated in foreign currencies.
 Because of the geographic diversity of our operations, weaknesses in some currencies might be offset by strengths in others over time.
 However, we cannot assure that fluctuations in foreign currency exchange rates, particularly the strengthening of the U.S. dollar against major currencies, would not materially affect our financial results.
-In addition to the currency exchange risks inherent in operating in foreign countries, our international sales, and operations, including purchases of raw materials from international suppliers, are subject to risks associated with local government laws, regulations, and policies (including those related to tariffs and trade barriers, investments, taxation, exchange controls, employment regulations and changes in laws and regulations).
-Our international sales and operations are also sensitive to changes in foreign national priorities, including government budgets, as well as to geopolitical and economic instability.
-International transactions may involve increased financial and legal risks due to differing legal systems and customs in foreign countries, as well as compliance with anti-corruption laws such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.
+In addition to the currency exchange risks inherent in operating in foreign countries, our international sales and operations are also sensitive to changes in foreign national priorities, including government budgets, as well as to geopolitical and economic instability.
+Net sales outside of the United States comprised approximately 6% of our total net sales in 2024.
+International transactions may involve increased financial and legal risks due to differing legal systems and customs in foreign countries.
 The ability to manage these risks could be difficult and may limit our operations and make the manufacture and sale of our products internationally more difficult, which could negatively affect our business and results of operations.
-Net sales outside of the United States comprised approximately 11% of our total net sales in 2023.
-In the fourth quarter of 2023, we successfully completed the divestiture of our European operations.

 Natural and Human Disruptions - Risk 1